 Why is the UK Seeking to Ban the Use of Peat?

-The use of peat in the gardening and horticulture industry has significantly reduced over recent years however new targets have been published by the Department for Environment Food and Rural Affairs to eliminate the use of peat by 2020.
+The use of peat in the gardening and horticulture industry has significantly reduced over recent years, original targets were published by the Department for Environment Food and Rural Affairs to eliminate the use of peat by 2020.
+Most recently the government have put a plan in place to protect peatlands and therefore gardeners will be banned from buying peat by May 2024.
 The reasons behind this are summarised as follows:

 - Loss of habitats – Many eco-systems, plants and animals alike thrive in peat bogs and once the peat has been harvested from the bog, habitats are destroyed.
 In simple terms, this is like chopping down a rainforest and destroying the habitats within that forest.
 Peat also has the ability to retain water and is responsible for expanding wetlands and the associated habitats within them.

 - Unsustainable/Unrenewable - Peat is a huge carbon storage system laid down (produced) over thousands of years that take a significant amount of time to re-grow.
 The commercial harvesting of peat far outweighs the replacement so it could be argued that to continue harvesting is unsustainable.